 2021 enrollment in New York’s exchange — plus a look at historical enrollment since 2014

-By the end of February 2021, New York State of Health reported that it had 5.8 million enrollees.
-Most are enrolled in Medicaid, the Essential Plan, or Child Health Plus, with only 214,365 enrolled in qualified health plans (QHPs, which are private health plans for people who don’t qualify for Medicaid, Child Health Plan, or the Essential Plan).
+By the end of May 2021, New York State of Health reported that it had more than 6 million enrollees.
+Most are enrolled in Medicaid, the Essential Plan, or Child Health Plus, with only 220,000 enrolled in qualified health plans (QHPs, which are private health plans for people who don’t qualify for Medicaid, Child Health Plan, or the Essential Plan).